 4. Analyzing Proxies

 Proxies are voted in accordance with these MFS Proxy Voting Policies and Procedures.
 The Proxy Administrator, at the prior direction of MFS, automatically votes all proxy matters that do not require the particular exercise of discretion or judgment with respect to these MFS Proxy Voting Policies and Procedures as determined by MFS.
-With respect to proxy matters that require the particular exercise of discretion or judgment, the MFS Proxy Voting Committee considers and votes on those proxy matters.
+With respect to proxy matters that require the particular exercise of discretion or judgment, the MFS Proxy Voting Committee or its representatives considers and votes on those proxy matters.
 MFS also receives research and recommendations from the Proxy Administrator which it may take into account in deciding how to vote.
-MFS uses the research of iSS to identify (i) circumstances in which a board may have approved excessive executive compensation, (ii) environmental and social proposals that warrant further consideration or (iii) circumstances in which a non-U.S. company is not in compliance with local governance or compensation best practices.
+MFS uses the research of Proxy Administrators and/or other 3rd party vendors to identify (i) circumstances in which a board may have approved excessive executive compensation, (ii) environmental and social proposals that warrant further consideration or (iii) circumstances in which a non-U.S. company is not in compliance with local governance or compensation best practices.
 In those situations where the only MFS fund that is eligible to vote at a shareholder meeting has Glass Lewis as its Proxy Administrator, then we will utilize research from Glass Lewis to identify such issues.
-MFS analyzes such issues independently and does not necessarily vote with the iSS or Glass Lewis recommendations on these issues.
+MFS analyzes such issues independently and does not necessarily vote with the ISS or Glass Lewis recommendations on these issues.
 MFS may also use other research tools in order to identify the circumstances described above.
 Representatives of the MFS Proxy Voting Committee review, as appropriate, votes cast to ensure conformity with these MFS Proxy Voting Policies and Procedures.

 As noted above, MFS reserves the right to override the guidelines when such an override is, in MFS' best judgment, consistent with the overall principle of voting proxies in the best long-term economic interests of MFS' clients.
 Any such override of the guidelines shall be analyzed, documented and reported in accordance with the procedures set forth in these policies.